 If I didn’t, then my work was never about or for me to begin with, and I’d never have shared a bit of myself with all of you.

 So I chose to be brave.
 I had always wanted to write a novel and set my sights to accomplish that goal.
 Sometimes, we need that push–and that’s more than okay.
-So long as we have the faith and drive in ourselves to see it through and not allow fear to be that bitter blockade that tries to convince us otherwise.
+So long as we have the faith and drive in ourselves to see it through and not allow fear to be that bitter blockade that tries to sabotage us.

 There are always going to be seedlings of doubt and anxiety, but we don’t always need to water them with our time and tears.
 Those particular seedlings don’t have to grow.

 If you are afraid to proceed based on the concern/fear of not having enough skill, or being enough–let me assure you that you ARE.
 You are enough to see what you desire through.
 Do not allow anyone to tell you otherwise, okay?

 And if you do fail?
 That’s okay, too!
 Some of the greatest success stories began as failures.
 It’s the courage to pick yourself up is what counts.